 No. Don't say that.
 The people who want that are already going to message you anyways.
 Instead, put some conversation starters here.
 These can range from silly little things like "...if you honk for snapping turtles," to questions like "...if you know who put the bomp in the bomp ba bomp ba bom?" or even direct ask outs like "...you want someone to go to the concert this weekend with you!"
 Ideally, they are all things you would like to talk about or have relevant interests in.
 A good trick for this section is to write out a first message you would send a really cool person who you would really, really love to hear from.
 Then, take the essence from that message, and make it bullet points here.
 Well, maybe not bullet points - I just have a personal fondness for those.
 Your call.

 Fill this out completely.
-I don't care if you think putting up your kids, lack of drinking, or marijuana will drive people away without giving you a chance.
+I don't care if you think putting up your kids, lack of drinking, or marijuana obsession will drive people away without giving you a chance.
 The fact is, those people who are "driven away" would find out eventually, and either break le deal, or push you to change whatever it is.
 People are aware that the details box does not leave much room for explication, and so are more forgiving about it.
 If something here is a problem for them, but everything else is great, they will message you to get to know you, and eventually ask about it.
 I don't care if you think Signs are stupid and irrelevant - they will at least allow someone to start a conversation with "Hey, my birthday is in October, too!"
 When in doubt, fill it out.
 Be up front and complete.

 A personal recommendation here: I personally see only one all audience-friendly answer for Income, and that is "Rather not say."
 If you have a hyphen, it already says you don't want to say, but makes you look too lazy to complete the box, so change it.
-If you have a salary set, be aware that a lot of middle class America will be put off by discussing your money so openly.
-Others will be put off by believing it shouldn't matter, and rather than thinking that's why you put it up (because you don't care), will think you put it up because you care.
-Lastly - if you have a decent living... gold diggers.
+If you have a salary set, be aware that a lot of people will be put off by discussing your money so openly.
+Others will be put off by believing it shouldn't matter, and rather than thinking that's why you put it up (because you don't care), will think you put it up because you do care.
+Lastly - if you make a decent living... gold diggers.
 Need I say more?

-I don't know how much the average person looks at or takes seriously the "Personality" tab, but the fact is some people check it and will draw impressions about you from it.
+I don't know how much the average person looks at, or takes seriously, the "Personality" tab, but the fact is some people check it and will draw impressions about you from it.
 This is a problem if it is inaccurate!
 To remedy, answer at least 200 of those delightful little multiple choice questions OKCupid loves to give you.
 Don't be afraid to skip things you feel don't have reasonable answers.
 Some people do look for/at explanations, so make sure to expand on some of your answers.
 After you do the first couple hundred, check out your personality tab.
 If you like where it's going, keep it up!
 If you think it is inaccurate, put more importance on the questions you feel more accurately reflect your persona.
 A complete profile has at least 500 questions answered, in my experience.